jmp3833/concurrent/CGrepActors/README.md

 NOTE: The regular expression passed in on the command line must be wrapped in quotes in order to ensure that it works appropriately.

-File Structure:

-CGrep.java - take in command line arguments, construct executor objects and collect results GrepTask.java - Callable object to compute the results of grep on a single file.